AksanaKuzmitskaya/projecteuler/README.md

 My swing at the fun and challenging Project Euler problems.

-I hope to show my familiarity with the C language and CS fundamentals.
+I hope to show my familiarity with the C, Ruby languages and CS fundamentals.